 - any other official document which describes the course scope, objectives and format.

-The Assistant/Associate Dean for Academic Affairs (traditional students) or the Post Professional Director will consult with the Creighton University Instructor of Record in order to determine equivalency between the Creighton course and the external course.
+The Assistant/Associate Dean in the Office of Academic and Student Affairs (traditional students) or the Post Professional Director will consult with the Creighton University Instructor of Record in order to determine equivalency between the Creighton course and the external course.
 If the student receives permission to enroll in the external course and passes the course with a grade of "C" or better, the student is relieved of the responsibility for repeating the course at Creighton University.
 However, the external course does appear on the Creighton University transcript and the grade earned in the external course is not used to calculate the student’s GPA.
 The Creighton University grade-point average is determined only by work done at Creighton University.
 Grades and credit earned as a Creighton University undergraduate student for professional coursework will be brought into the professional GPA and earned credits.